iggarpe/ubiaccess1_gm861_adapter_openbootloader/readme.txt

 This application exploits OpenBootloader Middleware to demonstrate how to develop an IAP application and how use it.

+Porting note:
+- This project originated from the STM32CubeG0 OpenBootloader example for STM32G0C1.
+- It has been ported to target STM32G031G8 (STM32G031xx).

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.
 Then the SystemClock_Config() function is used to configure the system